ChengF-Lab/COAC/README.md

 # Comands

-    ./Cluster TestMatrix   OutFile
+    ./Cluster TestMatrix   OutFile   [ FilterFile ]

 The config file is necessary that exist in the same directory with data file. if not,the path of config file must be specified.

-    ./Cluster TestMatrix -config   configPATH/config
+    ./Cluster TestMatrix  OutFile  [ FilterFile ]  -config   configPATH/config

-'FilterFile' is optional, the column name which not be contained in this file will be ignored
+'FilterFile' is optional, the column name which not be contained in this file will be ignored,the format of the 'FilterFile' is described as follow:

-    ./Cluster TestMatrix   [ FilterFile ]
+    column_name1
+    column_name2
+    ...
+    column_namen

 'TestMatrix' is the input file, the format of the input file is described as follow: